xsdk-project/MathPackagesTraining2020/_lessons/boundary_control_tao/lesson.md

 ```
 cd {{site.handson_root}}/boundary_control_tao
 make
-./main -tao_monitor -tao_view
+./main2s.gnu.MPI.ex inputs -tao_monitor -tao_ls_type armijo -tao_fmin 1e-6 -tao_gatol 1e-12
 ```

 ## Brief Introduction to PDE-Constrained Optimization

 PDE-constrained optimization algorithms seek to find the input variables or parameters (referred to as "control", "design" or "optimization" variables) that minimize (or maximize) a functional that depends on the solution of a partial differential equation (PDE).
 A general PDE-constrained optimization problem is stated as

 $$
 \min_{p, u} \quad f(p, u) \quad \text{subject to} \quad R(p, u) = 0,
 $$

-where $$p \in \mathbb{R}^n}$$ are the optimization variables, $$u \in \mathbb{R}^m$$ are the PDE states, $$f(p, u): \mathbb{R}^{n \times m} \rightarrow \mathbb{R}$$ is the objective function, and $$R(p, u): \mathbb{R}^{n \times m} \rightarrow \mathbb{R}^m$$ are the state equations that represent the discretized PDE.
+where $$p \in \mathbb{R}^n}$$ are the optimization variables, $$u \in \mathbb{R}^m$$ are the PDE states,
+$$f(p, u): \mathbb{R}^{n \times m} \rightarrow \mathbb{R}$$ is the objective function, and
+$$R(p, u): \mathbb{R}^{n \times m} \rightarrow \mathbb{R}^m$$ are the state equations that represent the discretized PDE.

 The above optimization statement is called the "full-space" method for PDE-constrained optimization, where the PDE solution variables $$u$$ are solved simultaneously with the optimization variables $$p$$.
 Consequently, the size of the optimization problem is $$n + m$$.

 In the "reduced-space" formulation, the PDe constraint is removed from the optimization problem using the implicit function theorem, such that

 $$\min_p \quad f(p, u(p)),$$

-where the state or solution variables $$u$$ are now expressed as an implicit function of the optimization variables $$p$$.
+where the state or solution variables $$u$$ are now expressed as an implicit function of the optimization variables
+$$p$$.
 In practice, this means that every evaluation of the objective function $$f(p, u(p))$$ at a new $$p$$ point requires a complete solution of the state equations $$R(p, u) = 0$$ in order to compute the solution $$u(p)$$ that corresponds to that $$p$$ point.
 Consequently, the function evaluation becomes significantly more expensive, at the trade-off that the size of the optimization problem shrinks to $$n$$.

 The reduced-space formulation can also be re-written as

 $$\min_p \quad f(p, u(p)) \quad \text{governed by} \quad R(p, u) = 0,$$

 where the "governed by" notation describes the governing equations that relate the solution variables $$u$$ to the optimization variables $$p$$, but are not imposed as constraints in the optimization problem.

 In this lesson, we focus on gradient-based optimization methods -- methods that utilize information about the sensitivity of the objective function with respect to its inputs.
 We begin by exploring the optimality conditions for this class of algorithms as applied to the PDE-constrained problem.

 ## Optimality Conditions

 For full-space PDE-constrained optimization, the first-order optimality conditions are derived first by forming the Lagrangian

 $$\mathcal{L}(p, u, \lambda) = f(p, u) + \lambda^T R(p, u),$$

 where $$\lambda \in \mathbb{R}^m$$ are the Lagrange multipliers associated with the PDE constraint.
 Differentiating the Lagrangian with respect to all of its inputs yields the first-order optimality conditions (also called the Karush-Kuhn-Tucker conditions) that must be satisfied by the optimal solution:

 $$\nabla_p \mathcal{L} = \frac{\partial f}{\partial p} + \lambda^T \frac{\partial R}{\partial p} = 0,$$